thisisrandy/catan-randomizer/README.md

   Development Cards are used.
 However, since the _Seafarers & Pirates_ scenarios exclude _CK_ and hence include Development Cards, Largest Army is in play.

+[^2]:
+    The _Variable_ [scenarios](#scenarios) may have fewer than 5 _Far Islands_,
+    depending on the value of the [Min Islands](#on-scenarios-with-a-variable-number-of-islands) constraint (6
+    including the main island).
+While it isn't possible in the allotted space with the allotted hexes to create more than 5 distinct islands, 6 single hex islands could potentially be arranged if players agree to use different hexes.

 ## Other Features